SilverWWW/tweet-trade/tweet-processing-workflow/readme.md

     * If the determination is `no`, the workflow immediately reports a `status: ok` with `market_effect: no` to the completion webhook and terminates.
     * If `yes`, the workflow proceeds to the primary analysis stage.

 4.  **Agent-based Analysis**: A `ReAct` agent powered by `gpt-5-mini` is activated.
-This agent assumes the role of a financial analyst and has access to **Yahoo Finance** tools for fetching ticker data and news.
+This agent assumes the role of a financial analyst and has access to **Yahoo Finance**, **Yahoo News**, and **Google Search** tools for fetching relevant information.
 It uses the initial triage results and its tools to formulate a list of specific trades.

 5.  **Output & Reporting**: The agent's proposed trades are parsed and validated.
     * **On Success**: A JSON payload containing the `tweet_process_id`, `status: ok`, `market_effect: yes`, and the list of `trades` is sent to the completion webhook.